 E-mail address properties | The “E-mail address store”

-The “main store” that serve as a “logical container” for all the types of E-mail addresses in Exchange Online environments is – a field named – “EmailAddresses”.
+The “main store” that serves as a “logical container” for all the types of E-mail addresses in Exchange Online environments is – a field named – “EmailAddresses”.

 Note – In Office 365 and Exchange Online environment there are additional “email property” fields.
 For example, Exchange Online uses the following properties – WindowsEmailAddress and PrimarySmtpAddress for storing information about the primary E-mail address.